 5. Find the Right Broker

 Finding the right helicopter broker to work with is everything.
-You want someone that won’t take advantage of your lack of knowledge and try to hustle you.
+The right broker will make the whole process easy for you.
+They will listen to your needs and not only find you the best helicopter for you but also the best aviation headsets, accessories, etc. You want someone that won’t take advantage of your lack of knowledge and try to hustle you.

 Rather, find someone that comes highly-regarded in the industry.
 If you’re searching local, then be sure to ask around and see who your friends, fellow executives, or even family members have trusted with their purchases.